luckas72/Compendium_Public_Key_Crytography.github.io/index.md

 </p><p>
 The following analysis of these two aspects.
 <h3>Public key certificate</h3>
 Public-key encryption means publishing a key to everyone; therefore, if there is a widely accepted public key algorithm (such as RSA), any participant can send his key to other participants or broadcast his key to the group.
-Although this method is very convenient, it also has a big disadvantage: anyone can forge public announcements; that is, a user can pretend to be user *A* to send public keys or broadcast public keys to other participants.
-It takes time for user *A* discovers the forgery and warn other participants.
-The forger can read the encrypted message trying to send *A* and use the fake public key for authentication.
+Although this method is very convenient, it also has a big disadvantage: anyone can forge public announcements; that is, a user can pretend to be user <i>A</i> to send public keys or broadcast public keys to other participants.
+It takes time for user <i>A</i> discovers the forgery and warn other participants.
+The forger can read the encrypted message trying to send <i>A</i> and use the fake public key for authentication.
 </p>

 <p>
 The solution to this problem is to use public-key certificates.
 A public-key certificate consists of the entire data block signed by the public key plus the public key owner's user ID and a trusted third party.
 Usually, the third party is a certification center trusted by the user community.
-The user can submit his public key to this *A* through a secure channel to obtain a certificate.
+The user can submit his public key to this <i>A</i> through a secure channel to obtain a certificate.
 The user can then issue this certificate.
 Anyone who needs the user's public key can obtain this certificate and verify its validity with the attached trusted signature<a href="#mollin">[4]</a>.
 </p>

 <p>